 What Is Evenity’s Mechanism of Action and Drug Class?

-Amgen developed Evenity (romosozumab-aqqg) as an innovative treatment for women with postmenopausal osteoporosis.
+Amgen developed Evenity (romosozumab-aqqg) as an innovative treatment of postmenopausal osteoporosis in women at high risk of fracture.
 The US Food and Drug Administration (FDA) places this treatment option in the class of sclerostin inhibitors.

 Unlike traditional antiresorptive drugs, Evenity works by encouraging new bone formation and reducing bone breakdown.
 This dual-action mechanism offers a unique approach to improving bone health.
 Evenity binds sclerostin, a protein produced by osteocytes that normally inhibits bone-forming cells (osteoblasts).

-What Is Evenity Approved For – Indications and Patient Criteria
+What Is Evenity Approved For: Postmenopausal Osteoporosis Indications and Patient Criteria

 Additionally, the treatment regimen consists of 12 monthly doses, after which alternative antiresorptive therapy is recommended.
 Evenity dosing requires a single dose of 210 mg, administered as two injections of 105 mg each during the monthly session.